gcallah/work/chaps/intro.md

 ## Hannah Arendt (1906–1975)

-Hannah Arendt, a profound twentieth-century thinker, examined the human condition through the lens of work and activity.
+In this chapter, Josefina Araos Bralic and Sarah Wilford take up the work of the the profound twentieth-century thinker, Hannah Arendt.
+They show how Arendt examined the human condition through the lens of work and activity.
-Her work, notably *The Human Condition* (1958), distinguishes between labor, work, and action, offering a framework for understanding these facets of human effort.
-This chapter will overview Arendt's categories and their impact on various fields, including sociology and management studies.
-It also address critiques of her work, particularly from feminist and democratic theorists.
+Arendt's writings, notably *The Human Condition*, distinguish between labor, work, and action, offering a framework for understanding these facets of human life.
+Since Arendt's differentiation of these three types of human activity is novel, Bralic and Wilford explain why Arendt undertakes this division.

+These days, scholars and pundits look to Arendt to reckon with various socio-political ills, such as "the decline of liberal democracy, the spread of fake news, the rise of the social sphere, the triumph of technology, the loss of the private realm and the experience of mass loneliness."

+They also address critiques of Arendt's work, particularly from feminist and democratic theorists.

 ## Alasdair MacIntyre (1929–)